wenjian0202/amod-abm/README.md

 Basically, `amod-abm` is an **a**gent-**b**ased **m**odeling platform for simulating **a**utonomous **m**obility-**o**n-**d**emand systems.
 It is written in Python 3 and has an [Open Source Routing Machine](https://github.com/Project-OSRM/osrm-backend#open-source-routing-machine) working backend.
 The simulation platform dipicts *agents* (travelers, vehicles etc.) at the individual level while tackling the traffic in a macroscopic manner (which means, no interaction with other vehicles and no congestion concerns).
 The current demo is based on a London case study, for which it provides tools to support AMoD system design (fleet sizing, sharing policies, hailing rules, pricing etc.) and experiment with dispatching algorithms including trip-vehicle assignment and real-time rebalancing.

-Almost effortlessly, this toolbox could be used to simulate AMoD systems in any urban setting other than London (as long as we understand the demand there).
+Almost effortlessly, this application could be transferred from London to simulate AMoD systems in any urban setting (as long as you understand the demand there).
 You're also welcome to extend `amod-abm` according to your own needs.

 Thanks for contributing!